-Like many working-class Irish at that time, Lawrence had very little education.
-He left school at 14 to take an apprenticeship with attorney William J. Brennan, who was the city’s Democratic chairman.
-Pittsburgh hasn’t had a Republican mayor since 1933, but in those days Republicans controlled the city, but as more immigrants moved into the region, the electorate began to change.
+Like many working-class Irish at that time, he had very little education.
+He left school at 14 to take an apprenticeship with the city’s Democratic chairman, attorney William J. Brennan.

-In 1916, Lawrence and Republican State Senator Frank Harris started an insurance business, which provided Lawrence with a steady income throughout his political career.
-In 1918, he enlisted in the U.S. Army to serve in World War I.
+In 1912, Lawrence attended his first Democratic National Convention as a page and was soon taken under the wing of future U.S. Senator Joseph Guffey.
+Guffey campaigned for presidential candidate Woodrow Wilson.
+In 1916, Lawrence and Republican State Senator Frank Harris started an insurance business.
+It provided Lawrence with a steady income throughout his political career.
+Lawrence he enlisted in the U.S. Army to serve in World War I.

-Lawrence’s first year as mayor was tumultuous.
-Union workers at Duquesne Light Co. went on strike, shutting off the power in Pittsburgh for 27 days.
+In 1945, Lawrence was drafted to run for mayor of Pittsburgh.
+He felt that it would be hard to win since he was a devout Catholic.
+However, he was elected by a slim majority of 14,000 votes.
+His first year as mayor was tumultuous.
+Union workers at Duquesne Light Co. went on strike.
+This shut off the power in Pittsburgh for 27 days.
 Steelworkers went on strike for 26 days, Westinghouse Electric Corp. workers went on strike for 115 days.
 He also faced two coal strikes, a 53-day hotel strike, and according to his obituary in The Pittsburgh Press, he dealt with 81 other work stoppages.

+He would go on to be re-elected three more times and serve as mayor from 1946 -1959.
 Lawrence went on to run for Governor of Pennsylvania and was elected in 1958 as the first Catholic governor in Pennsylvania and the only mayor of Pittsburgh to be elected governor.
 When his term as governor was over in 1963, Lawrence remained politically active.

-On November 4, 1966, while campaigning for Milton Shapp, the candidate for governor, at the Syria Mosque in Oakland, Lawrence, 77, suffered a heart attack while at the lectern.
-He was taken to Presbyterian University Hospital where he lingered for 17 days until dying on November 21.
-His funeral Mass was held at St. Mary of Mercy downtown, and he was buried in Calvary Cemetery.
+On November 4, 1966, at the age of 77, Lawrence suffered a massive heart attack.
+At the time, he was at the podium campaigning for Milton Shapp, the candidate for governor, at the Syria Mosque in Oakland.
+He was taken to Presbyterian University Hospital where he passed away 17 days later on November 21.
+His funeral Mass was held at St. Mary of Mercy downtown.
+He was buried in Calvary Cemetery.

 Lawrence’s Greatest Accomplishments